wixtoolset/web/src/Docusaurus/docs/fivefour/oopbas.md

 # Out-of-process bootstrapper applications in WiX v5

-In WiX v5, bootstrapper applications are separate processes and no longer hosted by the Burn process.
+In WiX v5, Burn launches bootstrapper applications as separate processes rather than loading them as DLLs inside the Burn process.
+If using the WiX Standard Bootstrapper Application or WiX Internal UI Bootstrapper Application, the move to out-of-process bootstrapper applications is abstracted away and should not introduce any breaking changes or required authoring changes.

+The rest of this document details changes required to update custom bootstrapper applications to WiX v5.

 The motivation for this change can be found in [#7916](https://github.com/wixtoolset/issues/issues/7916).
 This is obviously a significant breaking change so it was also taken as an opportunity to improve several .nupkg package names as described in [#8020](https://github.com/wixtoolset/issues/issues/8020).

-If using the WiX Standard Bootstrapper Application or WiX Internal UI Bootstrapper Application, the move to out-of-process bootstrapper applications is abstracted away and should not introduce any breaking changes.
-The rest of this document details changes required to custom bootstrapper applications.

 First, the custom bootstrapper application project needs to change from DLL to EXE.